gintare222/ml_utilities/README.md

 This function applies common image augmentations to images in the input folder and saves the augmented images in the output folder.
 You can specify different augmentation functions such as flipping, resizing, and rotating the images.

 ## Contributing
-Contributions to Py-MLUtils library are welcome!
+Contributions to Py-MLUtils-vision library are welcome!
 If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request.